zendesk/go-generics/README.md

 - Generic implementation that supports all types.
 - Time-to-live for items set in the cache may be configured
 - Fail-through cache may be configured to configure multiple levels of caching.
-If the key is missing from the primary is found, the secondary will be queried
+If the key is missing from the primary, the secondary will be queried
 - Supports transparent encryption / decryption wrapper for configuring a encrypted cache in memory and/or redis.

 Future goals / features: